 This custom tool from knifemaker Ray Laconico’s collaboration with Kizer is perfect for anyone looking for a piece of eye candy in their everyday carry, but it goes beyond looks with its incredibly smooth flipper open (almost like it’s an assisted-open) and 3.125-inch, flat-ground, stonewashed S35VN blade, with a beautiful drop-point shape.
 Speaking of blades, Kizer is known for theirs: Made from both Japanese and American raw materials, they’re among the best to come out of China, and it shows (we also love it how doesn’t wobble in the handle).
 The matte silver titanium handle and blue detailing make this knife a real showstopper — and lend it exceptional balance in the hand.
 It doesn’t come out of the box as sharp as some of the others on this list, but it doesn’t take much to get it shaving sharp.
 Those who use it enthusiastically point out that it’s great for everything from box-cutting to dressing deer.

 For a real vintage look with thoroughly modern quality, Case’s Amber Bone mini Copperlock Knife brings a lot to the table in a relatively small package.
 You can choose from a huge variety of handles on Amazon, from pricey but gorgeous Abalone to a more inexpensive Amber Bone, but all of them give this pocket knife a heaping helping of vintage-style charm.
 The rest of the knife doesn’t disappoint, with a Tru-Sharp surgical stainless steel blade with a locking clip — or you can choose Chrome Vanadium folding blades with either bone or synthetic handles.
 At 3.63 inches closed and a slight 2 ounces, it’s a great everyday carry knife for around the house or for projects outdoors.
 Quality is at the heart of these knives: Each goes through a minimum of 160 manufacturing processes to be produced and have been made in the U.S.A. since 1889 — meaning that you’ll be the next owner in what’s become an American heritage tradition.

 If you’ve decided to just all-out go for an assisted-opening pocket knife, this is the one to drop some cash on.
 And that you will—this isn’t a small price tag—but you’ll have it for years, thanks to its blade quality.
 Although the blade lock mechanism takes some getting used to, the benefits of this knife outweigh that little imperfection.
 It’s engineered and built well — primarily for precision — meaning it holds up through the toughest tasks over the years, and the heft and handle both feel great in the hand.
 As far as the blade?
 Absolutely razor sharp — and it will stay that way, thanks to the company’s LifeSharp sharpening service: If you cover shipping, they’ll get your blade back to as sharp as it was the day it came out of the box for the lifespan of the knife.
 With the built-in locking system, you can safely stow this knife in pocket or purse.

 The higonokami (“Lord of Higo”) style of pocket knife originated in Japan—the Hyogo Prefecture, to be exact—in the late 1800s.
-In 2018, they’re revered around the world for the quality of their design, which hasn’t changed much over the centuries (hey, why mess with a good thing)?
+In the twenty-first century, they’re revered around the world for the quality of their design, which hasn’t changed much over the centuries (hey, why mess with a good thing)?
 Sleek and minimalist, the friction folder on these doesn’t have a locking system; instead, it’s said that a blacksmith added a simple lever to a pocket knife to set it apart from its brethren.
 Nagao Seisakusho continues to make some of the best, historically speaking — in fact, it’s the only remaining maker in the guild established to oversee this kind of knife’s production.
 This model is handmade (you can tell by the blade), and with its Warikomi steel, three-inch, gorgeously angled blade, and parkerized black satin handle, it isn’t just a pocket knife — it’s a conversation-starter.
 (And yes, it’s incredibly sharp.)
 Best of all?
 It’s yours for under $20.